 “She said; ‘Oh well, it’s to be expected.
 That woman was always complaining and making trouble.
 Mind you watch your step now Mary, we’d hate for anything to happen to you’.”

-Come back next Friday for part three of Smiling Palms.
+You can read part three here.
 In the meantime, have a gleeful week, Tamuria.